Collapsed in Sunbeams: Live performances

 In 2020, Parks performed various singles from the album for many different festivals and shows, many of which were held virtually due to the COVID-19 pandemic.
 She performed the song "Eugene" for the annual British Music Embassy Sessions, which were previously hosted by South by Southwest, but in March 2020 were hosted by BBC Music Introducing and a number of their industry partners.
 Parks performed a stripped back version of her song "Black Dog" for the 2020 Glastonbury Festival, which was held virtually.
 In August 2020, she performed A Colors Show of the song "Hurt" for ColorsxStudios.
 Apart from performing a cover of Billie Eilish's single "My Future", Parks performed "Hurt" on BBC's Live Lounge in September 2020.
 In that same month, she performed the singles "Hurt", "Cola", "Eugene", "Black Dog" for NPR's Tiny Desk Concerts.
 In October 2020, Parks would also do a virtual performance of the song "Green Eyes" at BBC Radio Theatre for the virtual BBC Music Introducing Live festival.
 A month earlier, she performed the song "Black Dog" for BBC Radio 6 Music at the same theatre to celebrate what was named their State of Independents Day.
 She again performed the same song a few days later at the virtual ceremony for the 2020 AIM Independent Music Awards.
 In October 2020, Parks performed "Hurt" for a Channel 4 television special titled The Whole Truth in which she and other Black British musicians explored mental health.
 In November 2020, she performed the same song for American radio station KXT 91.7 and NPR's Live Sessions.
-She performed it once again at the New Years Eve 2020/21 Special of British television series Top of the Pops.
+She performed it once again at the New Year's Eve 2020/21 Special of British television series Top of the Pops.
 Parks made her television debut in the United States performing "Hurt" on Jimmy Kimmel Live! in January 2021.
 She also performed "Caroline" on The Graham Norton Show in February 2021.